 Rose Flower Plant: Roses are not only red.
-Their color also includes white, yellow and many other colors and shades of red.
-Roses are not only a sign of love but also as a symbol of friendship.
-These are flower products that are beautiful and useful, that is why they are called the queen of flowers for a reason.
+Their color also includes white, yellow, and many other colors and shades of red.
+Roses are not only a sign of love but also a symbol of friendship.
+These are flower products that are beautiful and useful.
+That is why they are called the queen of flowers for a reason.
 And who doesn’t want to have a rose garden in their backyard?

-Roses is a perfect choice as a home garden plants!
+Roses is a perfect choice as a home garden plant!
 Some people may think that taking care of a plant is the same as taking care of a baby or a pet.
-Someone must have to pay attention when it still in the small size (juvenile rose plants), nurture it, give it the right amount of nutrients, groom it, and raise it right.
+However, someone must pay attention when it is still tiny (juvenile rose plants), nurture it, give it the right amount of nutrients, groom it, and raise it right.
 Are you sure you are ready for that commitment?
 If yes, then we proceed.

 Are roses that difficult to grow as home garden plants?

 Roses are difficult to grow because, generally, they are of exceptionally high maintenance except for shrub roses.
 The shrub roses are bred differently.
 They are disease-resistant, more convenient to grow, and are of low maintenance.

 Planting your rose plant in an appropriate growing condition is the most crucial thing.
 These are what your rose flower plant needs:

 - Thorough and direct sun.
 At least 6 hours of it per day.
 Direct sunlight is essential.
 Otherwise, these fragrant flowers will not bloom and will be prone to attacks by diseases and pests.

 - Maintained moisture.

 - The soil needs to carry nutrition such as organic matter.

 No, as mentioned earlier, roses need 6 hours of direct sunlight.
 So full shade is a big no for roses.
 However, some roses can survive under partial shade.